lemuelmidas/Safety-Tracker/README.md

 Another example is for a house.
 The IOT tracker is set to give a real time update of accidents, like fire accident.
 If a fire accident occurs, a signal is sent immediately to a nearby help center and safety operations begin immediately.
 Resultantly, many more lives and properties can be saved with its application compared to availiable rescue systems.

+Additional Note: This is a work in progress.